-In this post, we’ll discuss some strategies for effective ML testing.
+In this post, we’ll discuss strategies for effective ML testing and share some practical tips from our experience as an ML project outsourcing team.
 You will learn how to test and evaluate models, overcome common bottlenecks, and more.

 What is the goal of ML testing?